HomeRenewable EnergyTechnological Challenges in Advancing Next-Generation Biofuels

 Barriers to the Development of Next Generation Biofuels

-Furthermore, there is advanced work being carried out to develop microbes which will absorb carbon dioxide and excrete sugars, and there is already exploratory work into the use of agricultural wastes containing polysaccharides, or algal polysaccharides.
+Furthermore, there is advanced work being carried out to develop microbes that will absorb carbon dioxide and excrete sugars, and there is already exploratory work into the use of agricultural wastes containing polysaccharides, or algal polysaccharides.

 Researchers are looking further still and are now even considering the fourth generation which is designed not only to increase the yield of feedstock but also to be carbon-negative.

-Fourth-generation biofuels have the potential for good biodegradability, and a significant reduction in carbon dioxide (from 10 to almost 100%) and carbon monoxide (at least 25 to 30%), and even particulate matter emission.
+Fourth-generation biofuels have the potential for good biodegradability, and a significant reduction in carbon dioxide (from 10 to almost 100%) carbon monoxide (at least 25 to 30%), and even particulate matter emission.
 Early tests have shown that these new biofuels have a high-octane value too, making them more efficient.

 What’s Next?